Pharmacists From Outside of Canada

 How to Register as a Manitoba Pharmacist From Outside Canada

-Before the application process begins with the College, you must go through the Pharmacist Examining Board of Canada (PEBC) document evaluation process and complete all components of PEBCs.
-If your initial process with PEBC started after August 2014, you must enrol in Pharmacist’s Gateway Canada.
+Before the application process begins with the College of Pharmacists of Manitoba (CPhM), you must go through the Pharmacist Examining Board of Canada (PEBC) document evaluation process and complete all components of PEBCs.
+If your initial process with PEBC started after August 2014, you must enroll in Pharmacist’s Gateway Canada.

 Use the step-by-step process below to guide you through the registration and licensure application process.
 Be sure to click on and read through each step.